versionstudio/uad2midi/README.md

 ### How do I set this up?

 The application has been developed and tested on Mac OSX, and requires no special permissions to run.
 There's no user interface.
 Everything is configured in *uad2midi.properties*.
-Run the provided script *bin/startup.sh* to launch ua2midi.
+Run the provided script *bin/startup.sh* to launch uad2midi.

 ###### Requirements:
 - UAD hardware
 - MIDI device
-- Java
+- Java runtime

 ###### Virtual MIDI device on Mac OSX
-For my own use case I used virtual MIDI device *IAC Driver*.
+For my own use case I used the virtual MIDI device *IAC Driver*.
 To do this:
 - Search for the *Audio MIDI Setup* application in Spotlight
 - In Audio MIDI Setup, click *Window* and then *Show MIDI Studio*
 - Double-click IAC Driver